knizzle/shamati/README.md

 - [ ]
 - [ ]
 - [ ]
-4. As **ANY USER**, I want suggested words, because I may not know what I heard fully, but I might recognize it if I saw it.
+4. As **ANY USER**, I want word suggestions as I type, because I may not know what I heard fully, but I might recognize it if I saw it.
 - [ ]
 - [ ]
 - [ ]